offbyone/ideas/content/rst/2021-10-06-automating-letsencrypt-route53-using-aws-iot.rst

     }

 The last step here is to output some of the information I just found.
-This'll be used in the Ansible steps I document below, which will use this data to configure each host.
+This'll be used in the Ansible steps I document below, which will use this data to configure each host [ref]Yes, I know that there are formatting errors in this block.
+See `pygments #1909`_ [/ref].

 .. code-block:: terraform